hsf-training/hsf-training-docker/_episodes/10-singularity.md

 can be read by Singularity.
 This is somewhat a technical detail, but is different from Docker.

-In the next example, we are executing a script with singularity using a docker CERN cent0S 7 image.
+In the next example, we are executing a script with singularity using a Docker CERN Cent0S 7 image.

 ~~~
 export SINGULARITY_CACHEDIR="/tmp/$(whoami)/singularity"